shreyajoshi144/valora-movie-recommendation-engine/README.md

-#  Valora —  Movie Recommendation System
+#  Valora - Movie Recommendation Engine

 A production-ready hybrid recommendation engine combining **content similarity, collaborative filtering, and matrix factorization**, built with a modular ML architecture and an offline evaluation framework.